bulutf/Elixir/README.md

 Then welcome !!

 Elixir is a simple Telegram bot, works with Heroku.
-Crawling basic information from websites.
+Scraping basic information from websites.

 Users might get: